The last death eaters

 -You were screaming, last night.
 I came to make sure you were alright.
 It was just a nightmare, and I didn’t want to wake you up.
 So, I just decided to stretch, for a bit, and then be on my way… I must have fallen asleep. »

 -Upside down.
-On the ceiling. » Severus said flatly.
+On the ceiling. »

 -As you can see.
 Breakfast? »